kbirk/esper/README.md

 ### IndexBuffers

 Due to the nature of tessellation, single vertices may referenced by multiple geometric primitives.
-Using only vertex buffers results in a large amount of redundancy as these vertices must be repeated in the buffer.
-For example a simple cube is composed of 12 triangles, requiring 36 vertices if solely using a vertex buffer.
-With no shading this cube be represented with only 8 vertices when using an index buffer.
-Index buffers allow the user to specify the ordering of vertex attributes inside a vertex buffer, which allows re-use and smaller buffers.
+Solely using vertex buffers can result in a large amount of redundancy as these vertices may be repeated within the buffer.
+For example a simple cube is composed of 12 triangles, requiring 36 vertices if only using a vertex buffer.
+With flat shading this cube be represented with only 8 vertices when using an index buffer.
+Index buffers allow the user to specify the ordering of vertex attributes inside a vertex buffer, which allows re-use of vertices and smaller buffers.

     // Create index buffer from an array of indices. var indexBuffer = new esper.IndexBuffer( indices );

-Rendering with index buffers is also simple, simply bind the vertex buffers, then bind the index buffer and draw.
+Rendering with index buffers is as easy as vertex buffers, simply bind the vertex buffers, then bind the index buffer and draw.

     // Bind vertex buffer.
     vertexBuffer.bind();